meetcleo/frontend-interview/README.md

 - We are about good vibes and working as a team to solve things
 - Remember to think out loud so you and your interviewer(s) are aligned
 - Feel free to Google something if you're unsure during the session.
 Also remember you can ask your interviewer(s) any questions you may have
-- We're not expecting to finish all the cards on the project board.
-We're more keen to see how you work and solve problems
+- We are not expecting to finish all the cards on the project board.
+We are more keen to see how you work, solve problems and communicate